Introduction to Consensus

 - Metadata about the current ledger version, such as its ledger index, a cryptographic hash that uniquely identifies its contents, and information about the parent ledger that was used as a basis for building this one.

 Each ledger version is numbered with a ledger index and builds on a previous ledger version whose index is one less, going all the way back to a starting point called the genesis ledger with ledger index 1.¹ Like Bitcoin and other blockchain technologies, this forms a public history of all transactions and their results.
 Unlike many blockchain technologies, each new "block" in the XRP Ledger contains the entirety of the current state, so you don't need to collect the entire history to know what's happening now.²

-The main job of the XRP Ledger Consensus Protocol is to agree on a set of transactions to apply to the previous ledger, apply them in a well-defined order, then confirm that everyone got the same results.
+The main goal of the XRP Ledger Consensus Protocol is to agree on a set of transactions to add to the next ledger version, apply them in a well-defined order, then confirm that everyone got the same results.
 When this happens successfully, a ledger version is considered validated, and final.
 From there, the process continues by building the next ledger version.

 The core principle behind the XRP Ledger's consensus mechanism is that a little trust goes a long way.
-Each participant in the network chooses a set of validators, servers specifically configured to participate actively in consensus, run by different parties who are expected to behave honestly most of the time.
+Each participant in the network chooses a set of validators, servers specifically configured to participate actively in consensus, run by different parties who are expected to behave honestly most of the time according to the protocol.
 More importantly, the set of chosen validators should not be likely to collude with one another to break the rules in the exact same way.
-This list is sometimes called a Unique Node List, or UNL.
+This list is called a Unique Node List, or UNL.